Hipódromo de San Isidro

 The Hipódromo de San Isidro is a horse racing track located in San Isidro, Buenos Aires, Argentina, owned by the Argentine Jockey Club.
 It is one of the largest and most important racetracks in the Americas.
 120 racing days are held per year, on every Wednesday, every other Friday and Saturday, and some Sundays.

 The Hipódromo is located 22 km from Buenos Aires City.
 It has an area of 1.48 km^{2}.

 Each December, the Hipódromo hosts the Gran Premio Carlos Pellegrini, the most important horse race in Argentina.

 The Hipódromo de San Isidro hosts the annual Carlos Pellegrini Awards.

+The venue is also home to musical events such as Latin America Tour 2026 by Jamiroquai.

 History

 In 1926, the Argentine Jockey Club purchased 316 hectares for the purposes of building an additional racecourse to accompany its Hipódromo de Palermo.
 In 1930, a golf course was completed on the property, designed by Allister Mckenzie.
 The course itself was built using the latest methods, with accompanying training tracks, stalls, and veterinary hospital building.
 On December 8, 1935, the racecourse was completed and opened.

 An inner dirt track was added in 1994.